Advocating and researching smart, effective water policies.

 Protecting New Brunswick’s beautiful lakes, rivers and streams.

-We have been very active in the public discourse on water policy:
+We are active in the public discourse on water policy:

-- We have been in the heart of the public debate on shale gas, raising concerns over the industry’s thirst for freshwater, the vast volumes of toxic wastewater produced, and the threat of pollution to our drinking water, rivers, lakes and streams.
+- We are at the heart of the public debate on shale gas, raising concerns over the industry’s thirst for freshwater, the vast volumes of toxic wastewater produced, and the threat of pollution to our drinking water, rivers, lakes and streams.

-- We have advocated for the protection of wetlands and defended New Brunswick’s Wetland Conservation Policy.
+- We advocate for the better protection of wetlands through improved policies, regulations, laws and enforcement.

-- We have come to the defence of the waters with communities throughout the province on local issues such as mining, forestry and quarries.
+- We come to the defense of our precious waterways with communities throughout the province on local issues such as mining, forestry and quarries.